pitchmuc/Simple-Object-Manager/Simple_Object_Manager_Methods.md

 ### Accessing data

 Data can be access directly by the call of the `som` instance or by the `get` method.\
+Method description:

+* get
+  Return the value present at the path selected.
+  Arguments:
+  * path : OPTIONAL : path with dot notation such as `tenant.array.0.firstname`
+  * fallback : OPTIONAL : a value to return in case the selected path returns `undefined`

+#### Examples

 Such as:
 ```JS
     som()